 The reviewers of your paper provided you with valuable feedback that helped to improve your work.
 Remember to appreciate them for their time and effort

 You craft a list where people you assisted and contributed in your research, thesis or dissertation.
-Create categories for "major gratitude," "big thanks," and "modest thanks" for each person on your list.
+Create categories for "major gratitude," "big thanks," and "moSt thanks" for each person on your list.

 You express "major gratitude" to those without whom your project would not be feasible.
 These acknowledgements frequently focus on professionals, such as your adviser, chair, committee, and any donors.